Filters in Platform Analytics

 Filters on inline dashboards

-For inline dashboards, you can either create a filter directly on the dashboard through the inline editor, or you can add a filter to the dashboard from the filter library.
+For inline dashboards, you can create a filter directly on the dashboard through the inline editor, or add a filter from the filter library.
 In either case, you can add filters to a specific tab or have them apply to the entire dashboard.
 To take these actions, you only need the right to edit the dashboard.

 If you have the analytics_filter_admin role, you can also create a filter for the library through the Filter Designer or copy an existing filter to the library.